 use forward slashes in the path of filenames!).

-Now read it and inspect the values of the file
+Now read the file and inspect the values.

-You can also read such data directly out of Excel files or from a
+You can also read such data from Excel files with the

-function.
-No matter how you do it, the objective is to get a matrix (or
+package.
+No matter how you do it, the objective is to get a matrix (or a

 expressed as longitude and latitude (i.e. angular), but they could also